 3. Outbrain Amplify For Advertisers

 Amplify works differently than AdWords or Facebook ads, in that we don’t do ads.
 Instead, we provide the platform where you put a link to your awesome content.
 This is where you start the relationship with your potential customer, bringing them down the funnel by providing nothing but valuable, useful, funny, and endearing content.
 Similar to Facebook and AdWords, Amplify offers a cost-per-click bidding system, the ability to test multiple headlines directed to the same content, device targeting, geographic targeting, lookalike audiences, and custom audiences, our retargeting tool.
-Our premium network of publishers ensure that your always getting traffic from high quality sources.
-More importantly though, the algorithms behind our content discovery platform are constantly working to find the most engaged audience for your content.
+Our premium network of publishers ensures that you’re always getting traffic from high-quality sources.
+More importantly, though, the algorithms behind our content discovery platform are constantly working to find the most engaged audience for your content.
 The people who click our content recommendations are far more engaged than people who come from search or social, according to this analysis from 2016:

 It’s not just upper-funnel, though: see how One King’s Lane used our Custom Audiences tool to drive four times more conversions.